robin1117/NodeJS-Notes/States of Writable Streams.md

 // writeStream.end(); //This close the stream but not gauranteed internal buffer is cleared !

-console.log(writeStream.writableEnded); //This whows wheather stream is cosed or not !
+console.log(writeStream.writableEnded); //This shows wheather stream is cosed or not !

 console.log(writeStream.writableFinished); // this represent wheather data is flushed or not from internal buffer !